apache/incubator-brooklyn/docs/guide/yaml/advanced-example.md

 * [ELK](example_yaml/brooklyn-elk-catalog.bom)

 #### Running the example
 First, add all four blueprints to the Brooklyn Catalog.
 This can be done by clicking the 'Catalog' tab, clinking the '+' symbol and pasting the YAML.
-Once this is done , click the 'Application' then the '+' button to bring up the add application wizard.
+Once this is done, click the 'Application' tab, then the '+' button to bring up the add application wizard.
 A new Catalog item will be available called 'ELK Stack'.
 Using the add application wizard, you should be able to deploy an ELK stack to a location of your choosing.

 #### Exploring the example
 After the example has been deployed, you can ensure it is working as expected by checking the following: